malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * theory of mind and its ability to support social cohesion (Carruthers & Williams, 2022; Cleeremens, 2020),
 * and in support of social cooperation by enabling a group to identify the individual who is most certain about some decision point (Cleeremens, 2020; Fleming et al, 2012a; Fleming et al, 2012b; Cleeremans et al, 2007).

+This list provides some insight into the kinds of processes that meta-management may be involved in.
+Meta-management may be involved in observing CP state related to the above meta-cognitive processes, including identification of familiarity, prediction uncertainty and conflicts, current attentional focus, emotional state, and judgements of informational source and form.
+Meta-management may be involved in meta-cognitive control through various means including control of attention, conflict resolution, and direct manipulation of first-order processing.

+We can view meta-management as .....low level....

 Next steps:
 * why talk about meta-cognition?
     - gives some inspiration for the kinds of things that meta-management might be involved with.